-5.2.3 Highlight Sensitive and Critical Areas
+5.3.4 Highlight Sensitive and Critical Areas

-Nalcor has identified several areas that they initially believe are the critical risk areas for the projects, namely the following: Performance Risk and Schedule Risk.
-A brief discussion of each, from Nalcor's perspective, follows.
+At DG3, and as part of the Risk Analysis performed at that time, Nalcor had identified several areas that they initially believed to be the critical risk areas for the projects, namely the following: Performance Risk and Schedule Risk.
+A brief discussion of each, from Nalcor's perspective at DG3, follows.

-Nalcor considered that there was a potential for a time or schedule risk exposure for the MF powerhouse beyond the plan they developed due to weather and the sheer magnitude of the volume of work for the powerhouse.
-The main concern was that the placement and curing of the 460,000 CM of powerhouse reinforced concrete over several winters will be a significant challenge for the contractor for CH0007.
-Additionally, the Bulk Excavation contractor (CH0006) needed to keep to schedule to complete its work this fall (2013) to enable the contractor for CH0007 to start its work on time, which was achieved.
+Performance risk was assumed to exist since Nalcor had used historical norms from legacy hydroelectric projects that were predicated on achieving an envisioned labor strategy and were even assumed to be more efficient in realizing productivity compared to a contemporary project where restrictive work practices exist.
+Nalcor was concerned that "...contractor mark-ups for unit price agreements could be excessive if there is a perception risk that the labor strategy will not materialize."
+The experienced front-line supervision, which is key to performance execution for the LCP had been correctly identified by Nalcor in MWH's opinion.
+The LCP now competes with other projects, world-wide.
+Nalcor also considered that there was a potential for a time or schedule risk exposure for the MF powerhouse beyond the plan they developed at DG3 due to weather and the sheer magnitude of the volume of work for the powerhouse.
+The main concern was that the placement and curing of the 460,000 CM of powerhouse reinforced concrete over several winters would present a significant challenge for the contractor for CH0007.
+Additionally, the Bulk Excavation contractor (CH0006) needed to keep to schedule to complete its work by the Fall of 2013 to enable the contractor for CH0007 to start its work on time, which was achieved.